jangrudo/ai-apocalypse/article.md

-We find it somewhat surprising, that when we look at the history of artificial neural networks, we don’t see there, apart from vastly increased flexibility, any clear boundary between modern Generative AI, and previous “classic” AI models, for which we now would commonly use the term “descriptive AI”.
+We find it somewhat surprising, that when we look at the history of artificial neural networks, we don’t see there, apart from vastly increased flexibility, any clear boundary between modern Generative AI, and previous “classic” AI models, which are now commonly known by the term “descriptive AI”.
 Both Transformers and classic convolutional networks are essentially pre-programmed sets of instructions, which mostly involve matrix multiplications and applications of predefined non-linear functions (the neural-network analogy of operator “if”) to vectors of numbers.
 Transformers only add a bunch of extra matrix multiplications on top of what convolutional networks already do.
-The only thing this does, it makes Transformers more flexible, and therefore more difficult for us humans to understand.
+The only thing this does, is it makes Transformers more flexible, and therefore more difficult for us humans to understand.

 Although we don’t have any proof for that, we feel that the real reason behind this